LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 3. Open developer tools in your browser and look at the JavaScript console.

-You should see the below error message telling you that the ``orbit-list`` compoment does NOT have a ``satellites`` property.
+You should see the below error message telling you that the ``orbit-list`` component does NOT have a ``satellites`` property.
-Note only the relavent message text has been included below.
+Note only the relevant message text has been included below.

 ::